KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/oauth2-proxy-authentication.md

     ![Register application](../../assets/operator-guide/microsoft-entra-auth/register-application.png)

 5. In the created application, navigate to the **Certificates & secrets** section from the left sidebar menu.
 In the **Client secrets** tab, click on the **New client secret** button to create a new secret.
-Fill in the required fields and click **Add**.
+Fill in the required fields and click **Add**:

     ![Client secrets](../../assets/operator-guide/microsoft-entra-auth/oauth2-proxy-client-secrets.png)

 6. Copy the generated Client secret value and store it securely.
-You will need this value to configure the OAuth2-proxy Helm chart.
+You will need this value to configure the OAuth2-proxy Helm chart:

     ![Client secret](../../assets/operator-guide/microsoft-entra-auth/oauth2-proxy-client-secret.png)

 7. Navigate to the **Token configuration** section and click on **Add groups claim** button.
-Choose the group type as **Security Groups** and for the ID token type, select **Group ID**.
+Choose the group type as **Security Groups** and for the ID token type, select **Group ID**:

     ![Token configuration](../../assets/operator-guide/microsoft-entra-auth/oauth2-proxy-token-configuration.png)